 Kelowna City Park and Okanagan Lake.
 Photo by Nic Collar Film

-There is no better way to get to know a place than to join in its community events and explore like a local.
-This August, the inaugural Kelowna Made festival will be taking place, celebrating the best of Kelowna and its residents.
+There is no better way to get to know a place than to join its community events and explore like a local.
+The second annual Kelowna Made festival will take place on August 26, 2023, celebrating the best of Kelowna and its residents.
 On August 27, visitors and locals alike are invited to City Park for this free celebration of nature, heritage, and culture, as well as valuable Indigenous traditions.

-If you want a break from the heat, local arts groups will also showcase their talents throughout the month.
-Kelowna Actors Studio will be presenting much-loved family-favourite, The Sound of Music, at the beginning of the month while Opera Kelowna will be delivering its popular free event, Opera Under the Stars, on August 10 at UBC Okanagan (advance registration is required) as well as its mainstage production of Béatrice et Bénédict, an adaptation of Shakespeare’s Much Ado About Nothing, later in the month.
+Local arts groups will also be showcasing their talents throughout the month.
+Kelowna Actors Studio will be presenting the much-loved musical, Grease, from August 3 to 12, while Opera Kelowna will be delivering its popular free event, Opera Under the Stars, on August 3 at UBC Okanagan (advance registration is required) as well as its mainstage production of Così fan tutte on August 18 and 19.